3.3 A Multi-agency Protocol for the Management of Actual or Suspected bruising in Infants who are Not Independently Mobile

 - Seek emergency treatment at an Emergency Department (ED);

-- Notify Children’s Services / Police of your concerns and the child’s location.
+- Refer to children’s services / and if needed inform police of your concerns and the child’s location.

-A transfer to hospital should not be delayed by a referral to Children's Services, which, if necessary, should be undertaken from the hospital setting.
-However it is the responsibility of the professional first dealing with the case and who has identified a concern to ensure that a referral to Children's Services has been made.
+A transfer to hospital should not be delayed by a referral to children’s services, however it is the responsibility of the professional first dealing with the case and who has identified a concern to ensure that a referral to children’s services has been made.

 In all other cases: